 Rather than replacing the God-given vocation of parents, the church is called to partner with parents to help them play a proactive and positive role in the work God is doing in the lives of their children.
 This includes those guardians (grandparents, foster parents, etc.) who have been tasked with caring for children in their lives.

 What Does This Look Like For Us Today?

 Perhaps you are familiar with these words from Joshua 24:15.
 They appear in many homes today as art hanging on the wall.
 Joshua spoke them toward the end of his time as the leader of the nation of Israel, "But as for me and my house, we will serve the Lord."

 Before that, in Deuteronomy 6:4-9, as Israel prepared to enter the Promised Land, God instructed parents and guardians on what role they were to play in the faith lives of their children and those in their care.

 "Hear, O Israel: The Lord our God, the Lord is one.
 You shall love the Lord your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates."

-God gave a similar instruction for parents to teach their children to the previous generation of Israelites in Exodus 12:26-27 as they prepared to celebrate the first Passover meal before exiting Egypt for the Promised Land.
+God gave a similar instruction to the previous generation of Israelite parents in Exodus 12:26-27 as they prepared to celebrate the first Passover meal before exiting Egypt for the Promised Land.

 "And when your children say to you, ‘What do you mean by this service?’ you shall say, ‘It is the sacrifice of the Lord's Passover, for he passed over the houses of the people of Israel in Egypt when he struck the Egyptians but spared our houses.’"